Frequent Questions on International Agreements on Transboundary Shipments of Waste

 Subsequent to the 2001 OECD Decision, an addendum, C(2001)107/ADD1, which consists of revised versions of the notification and movement documents and the instructions to complete them, was adopted by the OECD Council on February 28, 2002.
 The addendum was incorporated into the 2001 OECD Decision as section C of Appendix 8, and the combined version was issued in May 2002 as C(2001)107/FINAL.
 On March 30, 2004, the OECD Council adopted C(2004)20, which updated the OECD waste lists, entitled ‘‘Appendix 3: List of Wastes Subject to the Green Control Procedure’’ (also known as the Green list) and ‘‘Appendix 4: List of Wastes Subject to the Amber Control Procedure’’ (also known as the Amber List).
 To the extent possible, the Green and Amber Lists were revised based on the amendments made to Annexes II, VIII, and IX of the Basel Convention in November 2003.
 The 2001 OECD Decision was further amended in November 2005 and November 2008.
 The OECD Council decisions are collectively referred to as the Amended 2001 OECD Decision.

-For more information on the OECD Council decisions on the shipment of waste and the consolidated text of the Amended 2001 OECD Decision, please visit the OECD Control System for waste recovery Web page Exit.
+For more information on the OECD Council decisions on the shipment of waste and the consolidated text of the Amended 2001 OECD Decision, please visit the OECD Control System for waste recovery Web page.

 OECD Council Decisions are international agreements that create binding commitments on the United States under the terms of the OECD Convention.
 By consenting to the Amended 2001 Decision, the United States Government agreed to promulgate regulations necessary to ensure that the United States can implement the agreement.

-The green and amber lists of wastes contained in the Guidance Manual for the Amended 2001 OECD Decision Exit are incorporated by reference in 40 CFR Part 262, Subpart H (40 CFR section 262.89).
+The green and amber lists of wastes contained in the Guidance Manual for the Amended 2001 OECD Decisionare incorporated by reference in 40 CFR section 260.11.
 The guidance manual with the complete green and amber lists is also available in the docket in the Original copyright document for OECD Guidance Manual for the Control of Transboundary Movements of Recoverable Wastes.

 The United States signed the Basel Convention in 1990 and the Senate gave its advice and consent to ratification in 1992, but before the President can ratify the treaty, implementing legislation is required.

-The Basel Convention is a multilateral international agreement governing all transboundary movements of hazardous waste for recovery or disposal.
-As of December 2015, 183 countries and the European Union are parties to the Basel Convention Exit, but the United States is not a party.
-The OECD waste agreement is a multilateral international agreement governing the smaller subset of transboundary movements of hazardous waste sent for recovery only between the OECD Member countries listed in 40 CFR section 262.58(a)(1).
+The Basel Convention is a multilateral agreement governing all transboundary movements of hazardous waste for recovery or disposal.
+As of November 2020, 187 countries and the European Commission are parties to the Basel Convention, but the United States is not a party.
+The OECD waste agreement is a multilateral international agreement governing the smaller subset of transboundary movements of hazardous waste sent for recovery only between the OECD Member countries participating in the OECD multilateral waste agreement.
 This agreement qualifies as an Article 11 multilateral agreement under the Basel Convention and is considered to provide a level of environmentally sound management equivalent to that of the Basel Convention requirements.
 The United States is a Member of the OECD.